madridrb/videos_madridrb/2020-11-MetricasRendimiento/README.md

 - Total duration: 06:09 + 50:16 + 16:49 = 73:14 = 1:13:14 = 4394 s

-- Although the 2 streams have the same resolution and sound freq, one is 30 fps and the other
+- Although the 2 streams have the same resolution and sound freq, one is 30 fps and the other is 25 fps, so we've had to force them to have 25 fps because, if not, when concatenating the video the result got out of control.

 ## Building the video